selenozkan/QAFI/README.md

 ### Requirements for Calculating Sequence-Based Features:

-Three sequence-based features (Blosum62, PSSM, Shannon's entropy) can be retrieved using the `PatMut.py` pipeline.
+- ***Three sequence-based features (Blosum62, PSSM, Shannon's entropy)*** (.arff format):
-- *Note: Credits for the development of this pipeline go to Natàlia Padilla.*

-- After running `PatMut.py`, the file of interest is the **ARFF file**.
-    - For a detailed understanding of `PatMut.py`, refer to [Natalia's repository](https://github.com/NataliaSirera/patmut).
+    - The three sequence/MSA based features can be retrieved using the `PatMut.py` pipeline developed by Natàlia Padilla.
+For a detailed description of this pipeline, of  refer [here] (https://github.com/NataliaSirera/patmut).
-        - The ARFF file includes a list of features for the variants of the protein (.arff file format).
-You can see an example [here](/demo/Q9Y375.arff).
+    - The output of this script, ARFF file, includes a list of features for the variants of the protein (.arff file format).
+An example output can be found [here](/demo/Q9Y375.arff).

 ### Requirements for Calculating Structure-Based Features:

 - **AlphaFold Structure** for the protein of interest (.mmCIF file format):